COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 Single inputs systems, generation methods and ranking methods must be described in separate datablocks and a unique identifier should be assigned to them.
-We recommend the use of Universally Unique IDentifiers (UUIDs), described in [here](https://www.rfc-editor.org/rfc/rfc9562) and naturally implemented in most programming languages.
+We recommend the use of Universally Unique Identifiers (UUIDs), described in [here](https://www.rfc-editor.org/rfc/rfc9562) and naturally implemented in most programming languages.
 The Workflow datablock is meant to connect different generation and ranking methods in multistep approaches.
 Finally, the output theoretical structures will have a link to the specific stage in the workflow and the previous